bufferapp/buffer-talks/slides/optimize-cluster-resource-allocation.md

 ]
 .right-panel[
 - Preexisting endpoint in our monolith
-- Serve the number of times a link is shared within Buffer ]
+- Serves the number of times a link is shared within Buffer ]

 ???